 with celery / carrots / baguette

-Hearty and comforting, this soup is full of classic flavors that hit the spot as the weather cools.
+Hearty and comforting, this soup, which we last featured in 2017, is full of classic flavors that hit the spot as the weather cools.

-Smarts: This soup requires 60 minutes of hands-off simmer time to cook the pearl barley.
-If you are short on time, make the soup ahead (it reheats well), look for quick-cooking barley (Trader Joe’s sells one that cooks in 10 minutes) or use canned white beans as a substitute.
+Smarts: This soup requires about 45 minutes of hands-off simmer time to tenderize the beef.
+If you are short on time, make the soup ahead.
+It tastes even better a day or two later.

 - Salt - 1 tsp